 Manufacturers must include as trading stock partly manufactured goods and materials on hand.
 However, closing stock excludes any amount that represented closing stock of a business that ceased operations during the year.
-This amount is included in Other business income at or in the Income section item P8 on your schedule.
+This amount is included in Other business income at 1 or 1 in the Income section of item P8.
 For more details about what constitutes trading stock, visit our website or phone the Business Infoline (see the inside back cover).